Controlled substance: Laws and enforcement

-Use of controlled substances for research
+Use in research

 A common misunderstanding amongst researchers is that most national laws allow the use of small amounts of a controlled substance for non-clinical / non-in vivo research without licences.
 A typical use case might be having a few milligrams or microlitres of a controlled substance within larger chemical collections (often 10K's of chemicals) for in vitro screening.
 Researchers often believe that there is some form of “research exemption” for such small amounts.
 This incorrect view may be further re-enforced by R&D chemical suppliers often stating and asking scientists to confirm that anything bought is for research use only.

-A further misconception is that controlled substances laws simply list a few hundred substances (e.g. MDMA, Fentanyl, Amphetamine, etc.) and compliance can be achieved via checking a CAS number, chemical name or similar identifier.
-However, the reality is that most countries enact “generic statement" or “chemical space” laws, which aim to control all chemicals similar to the “named” substance.
+A further misconception is that controlled substances laws simply list a few hundred substances (e.g. MDMA, fentanyl, amphetamine, etc.) and compliance can be achieved via checking a CAS number, chemical name or similar identifier.
+However, the reality is that most countries enact "generic statement" or "chemical space" laws, which aim to control all chemicals similar to the "named" substance.
 These either provide detailed descriptions similar to Markushes, or simply state analogues are also controlled.
 In addition, control of most named substances is extended to control of all of their ethers, esters, salts and stereoisomers.

-Due to this complexity in legislation the identification of controlled chemicals in research is often carried out computationally, either by in house systems maintained a company's sample logistics department or by the use commercial software solutions.
+Due to this complexity in legislation the identification of controlled chemicals in research is often carried out computationally, either by in house systems maintained by a company's sample logistics department or by the use of commercial software solutions.
 Automated systems are often required as many research operations can often have chemical collections running into 10Ks of molecules at the 1–5 mg scale, which are likely to include controlled substances, especially within medicinal chemistry research.
 These may not have been controlled when created, but they have subsequently been declared controlled.